xalvarez/introduction-to-kotlin/PITCHME.md

 ### Exercise

-Create the classes *Square* and *Triangle* which inherit from *Shape* taking into account:
+Create the classes *Square* and *Triangle* which inherit from *Polygon* taking into account:

-1. Shapes have base and height, which never change, and beauty, which does change
+1. Polygons have base and height, which never change, and beauty, which does change
-2. We need a method that calculates the area of a shape
+2. We need a method that calculates the area of a polygon
 3. We need tests!

 ---